KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-GameOfLife.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-GamepadEvents by victor-paumier](https://github.com/victor-paumier/MMM-GamepadEvents)